Aarhus-RadOnc-AI/cordial-rt/README.md

 # cordial-rt
-COllaborative DIcom AnaLysis for RadioTherapy
+COllaboRative DIcom AnaLysis for RadioTherapy

 This is a beta version developed for breast cancer radiotherapy reseach projects in Denmark.